 Car value pricing guides are now everywhere on the internet and are relatively easy to use.
 They typically prompt you to pinpoint the factors mentioned above, which can help you determine the right value of your car.
 Here are three of the most popular car value estimator sites:

-• Kelly Blue Book: Kelley Blue Book (KBB), founded in 1926, is one of the most trusted sources for car valuation.
+• Kelley Blue Book: Kelley Blue Book (KBB), founded in 1926, is one of the most trusted sources for car valuation.
 KBB’s site directs you to enter information about your car and uses its own proprietary software to assess your car’s value.
 It does so by comparing your car to a host of car prices it receives daily from wholesalers, franchised dealers, auto manufacturers and others in the auto industry.

 • Consumer Reports: Consumer Reports is a well known and credible resource for all your needs when looking to purchase a car.
 Known for its reviews of new automobiles, the company also has a user-friendly site for valuing your car.
 The site includes a wealth of practical information regarding steps you can take to improve your car’s value.